-2.05 Union use of the Employer's email system.

-Union Representatives, Union Officers, and Stewards may use the Employer's computer system to communicate with the Employer or Union regarding issues affecting the General Government Unit or the application or interpretation of this Agreement.
-Nothing in this Section precludes the Union from requesting use of the Employer's email system for broadcast distribution of information to its members if established that such distribution would be mutually beneficial to both parties.
-Such a request must be approved by the City Administrator, or designee.
-The Union understands that any emails exchanged or distributed under this Section are not private and may be subject to the Employer's inspection.
+- 2.05 Union Use of the Employer's email system - A, Union Representatives, Union Officers, and Stewards may use the Employer's computer system to communicate with the Employer or Union regarding issues affecting the General Government Unit or the application or interpretation of this Agreement. - B. The Union may use the Employer's email system for broadcast distribution of the following information to its members with a copy to the City Administrator: